Updated: Nov 28

 Pedestrians are the most parties vulnerable in road accidents.
 Yet, compared to a defendant on a car or a motorcycle, a pedestrian doesn't have any form of protection from the collision.
 Since they're more vulnerable, they're also more likely to suffer catastrophic injuries due to the accident.

 These injuries could result in costly medical bills and grave emotional distress.
 So, if someone causes your accident, you must file personal injury claims in Irvine.
-This will enable you to get compensation for the losses you suffer as a result of the accident, allowing you to recover physically, emotionally, and economically.
+This will enable you to get compensation for the losses you suffer due to the accident, allowing you to recover physically, emotionally, and economically.

 What's A Personal Injury Claim In Irvine, California?